Cardboard, paper, plastic, metal and glass containers

 If you put the wrong items in your recycling box then the collection crew will leave them in your box after they have emptied it.
 If they are not able to separate the wrong items from the correct ones then they may leave the entire box unemptied.

-If you have presented your boxes at the kerbside by 07:00 on the correct collection day and they have not been emptied, please contact Biffa, who carry out the collection on East Lothian's behalf, on 0131 665 3874.
+If you presented your boxes at the kerbside by 07:00am on the correct collection day and they have not been emptied, call Biffa on 0131 665 3874.
+Biffa carry out the collection on our behalf.

 What happens to my recycling?